 How do I access it?

-Individuals should not contact HMRC now.
-HMRC will use existing information to check potential eligibility and invite applications once the scheme is operational.
+HMRC use existing information to check potential eligibility and invite applications once the scheme is operational.
 HMRC will then pay the grant directly to eligible claimants’ bank account.
-HMRC is urgently working to deliver the scheme; grants are expected to start to be paid out by beginning of June 2020.
 For eligible individuals who have not submitted their returns for 2018-19, they will have 4 weeks’ notice from the date of the announcement to file their returns and therefore become eligible for this scheme.

 HMRC are publishing guidance on the scheme, available here.
 This guidance will continue to be updated.